TouchBistro/tb/README.md

 ## Configuration

 `tb` can be configured through the `.tbrc.yml` file located in your home directory. `tb` will automatically create a basic `.tbrc.yml` for you if one doesn't exist.

-### Toggling debug mode
-To toggle debug mode set the `debug` property to `true` or `false`.
-Debug mode will print more verbose logs of what is happening.

 ### Toggling experimental mode
 To to enable experimental mode set the `experimental` field to `true`.
 Experimental mode will give you access to any new features that are still in the process of being tested.